How To Raise An Obedient French Bulldog

 Sit, Stay, Come: The Holy Trinity

-• Sit: Easiest command, perfect starting point
+• Sit: Easiest starting point

-• Stay: Teaches patience and control
+• Stay: Builds patience

-• Come: Vital for safety and recall
+• Come: Essential for safety

 Use Positive Reinforcement